The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Model Executes

-A hypothetical AI agent lifecycle — each Proof-of-Control evidence point is where independent provability could apply.
+A hypothetical AI agent lifecycle — each Proof-of-Control evidence point is where verification could be applied.

 The problem Proof-of-Control solves